-How to Improve Your Keyword Rankings in Google
+12 Actions That Help Improve Your Google Keyword Rankings

 Analyzing this data will give you a good idea of:

-- What your most valuable keywords/landing pages are.
+- Your most valuable keywords/landing pages.

-- Where the most immediate opportunities for improvement are.
+- The most immediate opportunities for improvement.

-- What keywords/landing pages are underperforming.
+- Keywords/landing pages that are underperforming.

-As far as the top areas for improvement, focus on keywords that are ranking in positions 5 through 15 (where you’re teetering at the bottom of Page 1 or top of Page 2 on Google).
+Focus on improving keywords that are ranking in positions five through 15 (where you’re teetering at the bottom of Page 1 or top of Page 2 on Google).

-For these terms, ranking at the top of the first page on Google is very likely, and will give you some quick wins to share with your client or boss.
+It’s easier to get these terms ranked at the top of the first page on Google, which will give you some quick wins to share with your client or boss.

-2. Target the Right Keywords
+2. Target The Right Keywords

 To ensure your keyword targets are aligned with overarching business objectives and offer real value, it’s important that you understand both the search intent behind them and the difficulty of ranking.